psincraian/pepy/README.md

 ```

 ## Architecture and patterns
-Principally I used some of DDD concepts (like value objects, entities, and so on) and also CQS which objective is to
+Principally I used some DDD concepts (like value objects, entities, and so on) and also CQS whose objective is to
 separate commands from queries.

 The structure of the code is the following:
   * `pepy/application`: here is where all the commands and the queries are located.
   * `pepy/domain`: domain objects like entities, exceptions, and value objects.
   * `pepy/infrastructure`: infrastructure components like the implementation of the repository
-    class like db or BigQuery, the Flask web application, the container, and so on.
+    class like DB or BigQuery, the Flask web application, the container, and so on.
-    * `pepy/infrastructure/cli`: the command line programs
+    * `pepy/infrastructure/cli`: the command line programs.
     * `pepy/infrastructure/container`: config files and the dependency injection manager.
     * `pepy/infrastructure/web`: the Flask application with all the routes.